metabrainz/listenbrainz-server/README.md

-If you are interested in contributing code or documentation, please have a look at the [issue tracker](https://tickets.metabrainz.org/browse/LB) or come visit us in the #metabrainz IRC channel on irc.libera.net.
+If you are interested in contributing code or documentation, please have a look at the [issue tracker](https://tickets.metabrainz.org/browse/LB) or come visit us in the #metabrainz IRC channel on irc.libera.chat.

 ## Development environment